-DDNC 27th Annual Public Policy Forum
+DDNC 29th Annual Public Policy Forum

-The Digestive Disease National Coalition (DDNC) 27th Annual Public Policy Forum was held on March 5th and 6th, 2017 at the Phoenix Park Hotel in Washington, DC.
-Over 150 patient advocates, gastrointestinal physicians, and industry representatives attended and made approximately 120 visits on Capitol Hill to advocate for the DDNC's legislative priorities, including federal research funding for NIH and basic patient protections of the Affordable Care Act.
+The Digestive Disease National Coalition (DDNC) 29thAnnual Public Policy Forum was held on March 3rdand 4th, 2019 at the Phoenix Park Hotel in Washington, DC.
+Over 120 patient advocates, gastrointestinal physicians, and industry representatives attended and made approximately 100 visits on Capitol Hill to advocate for the DDNC's legislative priorities in research, patient access to care, and prevention & awareness.

 Attendees heard from three panels of speakers representing federal agencies, leaders in the patient advocacy community, and industry representatives.

 The first panel was comprised of Dr. Steve James, Director of the Division of Digestive Diseases and Nutrition at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), and Andrea Furia-Helms, Director of the Office of Patient Affairs at the Food and Drug Administration (FDA).
 Dr. James updated attendees on promising digestive disease research at the NIH, and Director Furia-Helms reviewed the role that her newly established Office of Patient Affairs plays in expanding patient engagement at the FDA.